Doordashcon/Grants-Program/applications/application-template-copy.md

   - Non-Custodial Trading.

-  - Assets are secured via a multi-signature escrow pallet, removing third-party custody risks.
+  - Assets are secured via a multi-signature(signatures between buyer and seller) escrow pallet, removing third-party custody risks.

   - Initial support for DOT/USD transitions, with ongoing research for other pairs.